ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_maintenance/guide.en-gb.md

 Any other tier products that you can use that require **VCSA** will also be affected.

-## Let us help you with the control plane
+## Control plane explanations

 The control plane is the part of the system responsible for managing and controlling resources in a virtualized environment.
 Specifically, the control plane is the software layer that manages operations and decisions related to the configuration, resource management, tracking, and orchestration of the virtual machines and associated infrastructure.

 - **Resource management**: It supports the configuration and management of physical (servers, storage, networking) and virtual (virtual machines) resources.
 - **Orchestration**: Coordinates operations between different infrastructure components, making it easy to deploy, migrate and manage virtual machines.
 - **Monitoring**: Collects performance, health and resource usage data for real-time monitoring and reporting.
-- **Security** - Manages security policies, including authentication, authorization, and access control, ensuring the security of virtualized resources.
+- **Security**: Manages security policies, including authentication, authorization, and access control, ensuring the security of virtualized resources.
 - **Automation**: Supports the automation of repetitive tasks, allowing administrators to define automated workflows and policies.

 In short, the control plane is the software layer that provides centralized management, coordination, and control.